 - Students obtaining an Advanced Placement (AP) exam score of 3 or above will be awarded the aligned course(s) and credits for the AP exam area(s) successfully completed.

 - General education courses and credits received will be applied towards graduation and will satisfy a general education requirement if the course(s) to which the AP area is equivalent fulfill a requirement.

 - If an equivalent course is not available for the AP exam area completed, elective or area credit will be awarded in the appropriate academic discipline and will be applied towards graduation where such elective credit options exist within the academic major.

 - Additional courses or credits may be available when a score of 4 or 5 is obtained.
 Award of credit for higher score values varies depending on the institution and academic discipline.

 - In academic disciplines containing highly dependent sequences (mathematics, sciences, etc.), students are strongly advised to confer with the college/ university advising staff to ensure they have the appropriate foundation to be successful in advanced coursework within the sequence.

-A student who disagrees with the award of transfer credit by the receiving institution has the right to appeal the decision and should contact the Office of Admissions to begin the process.
+A student who disagrees with the award of transfer credit by the receiving institution has the right to appeal the decision and should contact the Office of Degree Audit to begin the process.
 The institution will make the student aware of the entire appeal process at the time of contact.
 You can also visit the Appeal website for an explanation of the process.